viriduty/protocol-periphery-v1/docs/WORKFLOWS.md

   - Transfers specified amounts of royalties from various royalty policies to the royalty vault of the ancestor IP -> Claims all the revenue in each currency token from the ancestor IP's royalty vault to the claimer.

 - `claimAllRevenue`:
-  - Transfers all avaiable royalties from various royalty policies to the royalty vault of the ancestor IP -> Claims all the revenue in each currency token from the ancestor IP's royalty vault to the claimer.
+  - Transfers all available royalties from various royalty policies to the royalty vault of the ancestor IP -> Claims all the revenue in each currency token from the ancestor IP's royalty vault to the claimer.